dedis/d-voting/web/backend/readme.md

 }
 ```

-Execute a small piece of code to generate the private and public keys:
+Here is  a small piece of code to help generating the keys:

 ```go
 func GenerateKey() {